spyder-ide/spyder-docs/doc/panes/profiler.rst

 If you'd like to cancel an in-progress run, click the :guilabel:`Stop` button in the top right, and if profiling fails for any reason, the :guilabel:`Output` dialog will be displayed, indicating the error that occurred.

-By double-clicking an item in the Profiler, you will be taken to the file and line in the :doc:`editor` where it was called.
+By double-clicking an item in the Profiler, you will be taken to the file and line in the :ref:`panes-editor` where it was called.

 .. image:: /images/profiler/profiler-open-file.gif
    :alt: Spyder Profiler pane, showing opening a file when clicking on its analysis